For the sacred tradition of Islam to resonate and thrive in the Australian context.

 After receiving a university medal and graduating with a First Class Honours in Economics from the University of New South Wales, Shaykh Abdul Hadi left in 2010 to study Arabic at the Qasid Institute in Jordan.
 During this period, he also furthered his learning of Arabic morphology and syntax under the tutelage of Shaykh Ali Hani and Shaykh Rajab Mutambay, and also studied the traditional Islamic sciences including Islamic law (fiqh), theology (aqidah), and Qur’anic exegesis (tafsir) with Jordanian scholars.
 Since returning to Australia in 2012, he has furthered his studies particularly in Hanafi Fiqh under the tutelage of Dr Salah Abulhajj and Hadith methodology (mustalah) with Shaykh Abdul Moez Nafti, and has taught at various institutions including Daar Ibn Abbas and ISRA Academy.

 Currently, he is an instructor of Hanafi Fiqh at Daar Ibn Abbas, and a lecturer of classical Arabic at Charles Sturt University.
-He is also currently furthering his studies with Dr Salah, completing a Masters in Hanafi Fiqh and Legal Methodology, as well as ifta’ training.
+He is also currently completing a Masters in Hanafi Fiqh and Legal Methodology, and furthering his studies with Dr Salah Abulhajj to become a qualified Mufti (jurisconsult).
 Shaykh Abdul Hadi regularly consults Dr Salah when providing us with advice.